awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

    https://amazon-eks.s3-us-west-2.amazonaws.com/cloudformation/2019-02-11/amazon-eks-nodegroup.yaml
    ```
 **Note**
-If you created a VPC with private subnets for deploying workers, you should save a copy of this template locally and modify the `AssociatePublicIpAddress` parameter in the `NodeLaunchConfig` to be `false`\.
+If you intend to only deploy worker nodes to private subnets, you should edit this template in the AWS CloudFormation designer and modify the `AssociatePublicIpAddress` parameter in the `NodeLaunchConfig` to be `false`\.

    ```
    AssociatePublicIpAddress: 'false'